HilaryKoerner/Pandas_Video_Game_Analysis/README.md

 # Heros of PyMoli Video Game Analysis

-Using a raw CSV file from a video game company and pandas, I created various anlysis based on demographics and purchasing information.
+Using a raw CSV file from a video game company and pandas, I created various analyses based on demographics and purchasing information.

 1. I found the total number of unique gamers and created a data frame.
 2. I analyzed each individual purchase and found the number of items available for purchase, average purchase price, number of purchases, and total revenue.